connectivecpp/chops-net-ip/README.md

 ### Shared Buffer

-Reference counted byte buffer classes are used within Chops Net, but can be useful in other contexts.
+Reference counted byte buffer classes are used within Chops Net IP, but can be useful in other contexts.
 These classes are based on example code inside Chris Kohlhoff's Asio library (see [References Section](#references)).

 A detailed overview of the utility classes is [available here](doc/utility.md).